 - Does the company help workers with upskilling or reskilling to improve their skill sets?

-- What are the strength and weaknesses of the company?
+- What are the strengths and weaknesses of the company?

 - Do people able to explore and learn about other departments besides your own?

 - Is the chain of command here flexible or is it formal?